SJECollins/ci-pp3-cyoa/README.md

 ## Future Expansion

+1. __Additional Stories__.
+Similarly to my PP2 where the idea of a game was expanded into a small "arcade" site containing multiple games, this app could be expanded into a "library" of choose your own adventure stories with a main screen offering the user a list of stories to choose from.
+2. __Save Game__.
+Save and load functionality so a user can save and restart as suits them.
+However, the game is quite short at the moment and this functionality would also allow "Save Scumming" so there would be less risk associated with each decision a user makes.
+3. __Additional/Improved Graphics__.
+The current ASCII graphics in the game are quite limited as they were mainly included as an example of using a dictionary to store multiline strings and then printing from them.

 # Design

 The game was inspired by classic text adventure games and choose your own adventure books.
 It is told in a second-person narrative to immerse the player as they are the main character in the story.
 There is limited ASCII art to illustrate the story and a slow printing effect for the story text.

+The game is written as a series of functions which include the choices, changes to global variables and call the next function depending on input.
+However, there are a lot of examples online of text adventures that use dictionaries to store the details of rooms and a series of if/else statements.
+This was considered, however, in this case the user does not have freedom to move back and forth between rooms or revisit previously made decisions.

 ## Story